Civil and Environmental Engineering

 CEEN571.
 ADVANCED WATER TREATMENT ENGINEERING AND WATER REUSE.
 3.0 Semester Hrs.

-(II) This course presents issues relating to theory, design, and operation of advanced water and wastewater treatment unit processes and water reuse systems.
+This course presents issues relating to theory, design, and operation of advanced water and wastewater treatment unit processes and water reuse systems.
 Topics include granular activated carbon (GAC), advanced oxidation processes (O3/H2O2), UV disinfection, pressure-driven, current-driven, and osmotic-driven membranes (MF, UF, NF, RO, electrodialysis, and forward osmosis), and natural systems such as riverbank filtration (RBF) and soil-aquifer treatment (SAT).
+The course is augmented by CEEN571L offering hands-on experience using bench- and pilot-scale unit operations.
 3 hours lecture; 3 semester hours.
-Prerequisite: CEEN470 or CEEN471 or CEEN570 or CEEN572.
+Prerequisite: CEEN470 or CEEN478 or CEEN570 or CEEN572.

 CEEN572.
 ENVIRONMENTAL ENGINEERING PILOT PLANT LABORATORY.
 4.0 Semester Hrs.